-The development of a range of services enables NFA to be more responsive to particular needs and situations while offering our Local Authority customers and parents more choice.
-NFA have a number of experienced, trained carers who have shown special aptitude and skills in this area and are able to offer a range of Parent and Child placements including:
+The development of a range of services enables us to be more responsive to particular needs and situations while offering our Local Authority customers and parents more choice.
+We have a number of experienced, trained carers who have shown special aptitude and skills in this area and are able to offer a range of Parent and Child placements including:

 These placements provide a secure and stable base enabling young people to prepare for the birth of their child whilst also learning parenting and independent living skills and understanding their own and their baby’s needs.

 Parent and Child Arrangement